fkie-cad/friTap/USAGE.md

 The target device needs to have frida-server running when Android or iOS apps are analyzed.
 Further information about setting up the device can be found [here](https://frida.re/docs/android/).
 # Examples
 ## Spawn an app and show output on screen
-`python3 ./fritap.py -a com.example.app --spawn --verbose`
+`python3 ./fritap.py -m com.example.app --spawn --verbose`

 The output could look like this:

 ![Example output](/images/verbose_output.png)

 ## Attach to a running app and write traffic to pcap
-`python3 ./fritap.py -a com.example.app -p myLogFile.pcap`
+`python3 ./fritap.py -m com.example.app -p myLogFile.pcap`

 Output: